micro-ROS/micro-ROS.github.io/_docs/overview/features/index.md

 ### Microcontroller-optimized client API supporting all major ROS concepts

-Micro-ROS brings all major core concepts such as nodes, publish/subscribe, client/service, parameters, lifecycle, etc. onto microcontrollers (MCU).
+Micro-ROS brings all major core concepts such as nodes, publish/subscribe, client/service, node graph, lifecycle, etc. onto microcontrollers (MCU).
 The client API of micro-ROS (in the C programming language) is based on the standard ROS 2 Client Support Library (rcl) and a set of extensions and convenience functions (rclc).

 The combination rcl+rclc is optimized for MCUs.
 After an initialization phase, it can be used without any dynamic memory allocations.
 The rclc package provides advanced execution mechanisms allowing implementing well-proven scheduling patterns from embedded systems engineering.